rbms-bsc/DCRMR/_pages/Edition/Statement-of-responsibility-relating-to-edition.md

 >Example:
 > <CITE>to which is added, A treatise on confirmation, by Mr. Adams</CITE>

-<a name="3.23.32.2">3.23.32.2</a> If the phrase does not name a person or corporate body, transcribe it as part of the [Designation of edition](/DCRMR/edition/Designation-of-edition/) or as part of the first statement of responsibility relating to edition, as appropriate.
+<a name="3.23.32.2">3.23.32.2</a> If the phrase does not name a person or corporate body, transcribe it as part of the [Designation of edition](/DCRMR/edition/Designation-of-edition/) or as part of the first Statement of responsibility relating to edition, as appropriate.

 >Example:
 >Designation of edition: <CITE>The sixth edition, with an appendix, and other enlargements</CITE>